mhenrixon/sidekiq-unique-jobs/README.md

 `sidekiq_options lock: :while_executing, on_conflict: :reject`

+### Replace

+This strategy is intended to be used with client locks like `UntilExecuted`.
+It will delete any existing job for these arguments from retry, schedule and queue.
+And retry the lock again.
+This is slightly dangerous and should probably only be used for jobs that are always scheduled in the future.

+`sidekiq_options lock: :until_executed, on_conflict: :replace`

 ### Reschedule

 This strategy is intended to be used with `WhileExecuting` and will delay the job to be tried again in 5 seconds.
 This will mess up the sidekiq stats but will prevent exceptions from being logged and confuse your sysadmins.

 `sidekiq_options lock: :while_executing, on_conflict: :reschedule`

-### Log

-This strategy is intended to be used with `UntilExecuted` and `UntilExpired`.
-It will log a line about that this is job is a duplicate of another.

-`sidekiq_options lock: :until_executed, on_conflict: :log`

 ## Usage